fabric8io/fabric8/docs/develop/configuration.md

 As developers we usually try to make the software we create easy to configure so that it can be used in any environment.

-However building microservices on the cloud changes our approach to configuration since you no longer need to configure the following differently for each environment:
+However building Microservices on the cloud changes our approach to configuration since you no longer need to configure the following differently for each environment:

 * file locations: since docker images have the same file system layout whatever the environment
 * service locations: instead use [service discovery](serviceDiscovery.html)
 * secrets like usernames and passwords: instead use [kubernetes secrets](http://kubernetes.io/docs/user-guide/secrets/)

-So it turns out that many microservices no longer need any configuration values which change for different environments thanks to the above!
+So it turns out that many Microservices no longer need any configuration values which change for different environments thanks to the above!

-This helps reduce possible errors; it means most configuration for your microservice can be included inside the docker image and tested in every environment in your [CI / CD Pipeline](http://fabric8.io/guide/cdelivery.html)
+This helps reduce possible errors; it means most configuration for your Microservice can be included inside the docker image and tested in every environment in your [CI / CD Pipeline](http://fabric8.io/guide/cdelivery.html)

 However for times when you really need to configure things differently on a per environment/deployment basis then here are the main approaches:

 ### Include configuration inside the docker image

-The simplest thing to do with configuration is just include it inside your docker image. e.g. if you are building a Spring Boot microservice then just include the `application.properties` or `application.yml` file inside your `src/main/resources` folder so that it gets included into your jar and the docker image.
+The simplest thing to do with configuration is just include it inside your docker image. e.g. if you are building a Spring Boot Microservice then just include the `application.properties` or `application.yml` file inside your `src/main/resources` folder so that it gets included into your jar and the docker image.
 This then means that all your configuration gets tested as part of your [CI / CD Pipeline](http://fabric8.io/guide/cdelivery.html)

 This assumes the configuration will be the same in each environment due to the above (using [service discovery](serviceDiscovery.html) and [kubernetes secrets](http://kubernetes.io/docs/user-guide/secrets/)).